 Some of the tips you can follow to achieve this include:

-- Create a captivating opening paragraph and title: Research has established while 80% of people visiting sites read the title, only 20% proceed to read the rest of the content.
-If your headline is not captivating enough, you may end up with less than the 20% reading the entire content.
-It is up to you to get as creative as can be to ensure that more people read your content.
+- Create a captivating opening paragraph and title: Research has established that while 80% of people visiting sites read the title, only 20% proceed to read the rest of the content.
+If your headline is not captivating enough, you may end up with less than 20% reading the entire content.
+It is up to you to get as creative as possible to ensure that more people read your content.
 Capitalizing on a well-crafted first paragraph will also boost the readership of your content.

 - Seek to address a specific audience: You are only capable of optimizing your content if you address a particular audience.
 Your content should be geared towards addressing their specific problems.

 - Use the keywords appropriately.
 Using keywords within your content at the right frequency will give your ranking a boost and drive traffic to your site.
 Ensure that you have your most relevant keywords in the first and last paragraphs.
 To get LSI keywords, you can rely on Google suggest.
 People also ask for Google related searches.

 9. Update Your Site Frequently

 Search engines love frequently updated sites… Creating a routine and frequently updating your website with fresh, quality content in your field of expertise is one way that you can build a reputable, authoritative site.